 According to the United States Supreme Court,

 If you’re thinking about filing for bankruptcy but are afraid, keep in mind that you are in good company.
-In the past year alone, Hostess company, Jefferson County, Alabama, Gary Busey Mother’s Cookies, Mervyn’s, the City of Stockton, the City of Mammoth Lakes, the City of San Bernadino and others have also used the Code to adjust or relieve their debts.
+In the first 6 months of 2020 alone, Nieman Marcus, 24-hour Fitness, JC Penny, Gold’s Gym, J. Crew, Avianca Airlines, the Boy Scouts of America, Hertz, Lucky grocery stores and others have used the Code to adjust or relieve their debts.

 Filing for bankruptcy may or may not be the best course of action for you, but you will not know your options until you review each possibility.
-Review some of the links below to see if you might benefit from bankruptcy, a workout outside of bankruptcy, or other course of action.
+Speak to an experienced and qualified attorney to see if you might benefit from bankruptcy, a workout outside of bankruptcy, or other course of action.

 The Law Offices of Brian Irion is a debt relief agency as defined in 11 USC §528.
-We help people file for bankruptcy relief under the bankruptcy code.
+We help people and businesses file for relief under the bankruptcy code.

 At some point or another, most of us will be affected by a bankruptcy.